traefik/hub-apiportal-ui/README.md

 - Update your APIPortal CRD and set the `spec.ui.service` field to the Kubernetes service

 A sample Deployment and Service can be found in [manifest.yaml](./manifest.yaml "Link to example manifest file").

-If you have any questions or feedback, please feel free to reach out to us via our website or GitHub issues.
-We hope you find this template useful and look forward to seeing what you build with it!

 ## Development